brookshu/custom-object-detector/tutorial.md

 cd yolov5
 pip install -r requirements.txt  # install
 ```
 Then, create a folder for the dataset in the same directory as yolov5.
 Within it, create two more folders: images and labels.
 Within each of those folders, there should be training and validation folders, with images in each.
+Format all images as JPEGs (the results in JPEGImages from the Labelme to JSON conversion program can be used).
 Corresponding image and .txt files should be in the same section (i.e. if `img1.jpg` is in images/validation/, `img1.txt` should be in labels/validation/).
 A good rule is to split the images you have 80-20, training and validation.
 See how my [custom_datasets](https://github.com/brookshu/custom-object-detector/tree/88f645ec5db8915deaf3a0cbe9c164f970e5c2e5/custom_datasets) folder is organized for an example.

 Lastly, create a .yaml file in yolov5/data/.
 It should look similar to [`coco128.yaml`](https://github.com/brookshu/custom-object-detector/blob/main/yolov5/data/coco128.yaml), with a path to the dataset root directory, and paths to folders with training and validation images relative to that.
 It should also have class names and numbers (use the numbers in the .txt files).
 See [`dataset.yaml`].(https://github.com/brookshu/custom-object-detector/blob/main/yolov5/data/dataset.yaml).